technomancy/bussard/Contributing.md

 For story, background and guidelines, look at the dev guide in `spoilers/`.

+In order to skip around in the game for debugging, you can run `love . --act 1` to set all the flags and deliver all the messages that you would normally get by a real play-through of the game up to that point.

+Any changes made to the stock config in `data/src` will not be visible to games begun before the changes were made.
+Use `ctrl-f1` to update your in-game config with the latest stock.
+Your old config files will be backed up.

 ## Code style

 Three-space indent; don't leave out parentheses just because they're